Tax Management India. Com

 X X X X Extracts X X X X

-..... counsel for the petitioner is that merely because a search and survey was conducted on M/s.
+..... f the learned senior counsel for the petitioner is that merely because a search and survey was conducted on M/s.
 APCO Infratech Private Limited, it could not provide a basis for the respondents to re-open assessment by invoking provisions contained under Section 148A and 148 of the Act.
 5. On the other hand, learned counsel for the respondent would submit that though the petitioner was subjected to scrutiny assessment and the original order of assessment was passed on 15.07.2021 on the basis of the declared income of Rs.42.44 crores, subsequent thereto, during a search and survey conducted on M/s.
 APCO Infratech Private Limited, it was prima facie revealed that various transactions between the petitioner and M/s.
 APCO Infratech Private Limited were found to be in the nature of circular transactions by engaging in raising fake invoices.
 Therefore, power under section 148A of the Act was invoked, opportunity of hearing was afforded and a detailed order under Section 148A(d) of the Act was passed after due consideration of the reply of the petitioner.
-6. In the present case, what we find is that though initially at the time of scrutiny assessment under Section 143(3) of the Act by the assessing a .....
+6. In the present case, what we find is that though initially at the time of scrutiny assessment under Section 143(3) of the Act by the .....

 X X X X Extracts X X X X